David R. Williams

 Dr. Williams has been involved in the development of health policy at the national level in the U.S. He has served on the Department of Health and Human Services’ National Committee on Vital and Health Statistics and on eight committees for the National Academy of Medicine including the Committee that prepared the Unequal Treatment report.
 He was an advisor and Resource Person to President Clinton’s Task Force on Health Care Reform and a member of the Social Science Panel on Race, Racism and Race Relations for President Clinton’s Initiative on Race.
 He has held elected and appointed positions in professional organizations, such as the American Sociological Association, the American Public Health Association, and Academy Health.
 He also served as a member of the MacArthur Foundation’s Research Network on Socioeconomic Status and Health.
 Dr. Williams has played a visible, national leadership role in raising awareness levels of the problem of health disparities and identifying interventions to address them.
 He served as the staff director of the Robert Wood Johnson Foundation’s Commission to Build a Healthier America.
 This national, independent and nonpartisan health commission was focused on identifying evidence-based non-medical strategies that can improve the health of all Americans and reduce racial and socioeconomic gaps in health.

-Dr. Williams has appeared on national television, including ABC’s Evening News, CNN, PBS, the Katie Couric Show, Al Jazeera, the Hope Channel, C-SPAN and the Discovery Channel.
-His TED Talk, released in April 2017, has over 1.2 million views.
+Dr. Williams has appeared on national television, including ABC News, CBS News, CNN, MSNBC, NBC News, PBS, BBC News, the Australian Broadcasting Corporation, Al Jazeera, the Hope Channel, C-SPAN and the Discovery Channel.
+His TED Talk, released in April 2017, has over 1.5 million views.
 His research has been featured or he has been quoted in the national print media including the New York Times, Time, Newsweek, the Wall Street Journal, the Washington Post, Essence, Jet and USA Today.
 He was also a key scientific advisor to the award-winning PBS film series, Unnatural Causes: Is inequality Making Us Sick?

 CONTRIBUTIONS TO SCIENCE